The Real Ghostbusters hero action figure range saw a total of seven different incarnations over a five year period.

 Similar character artwork (drawn by the same designer) was also used to create these mock up cards which were in fact Kenner’s original pitch for the GB toy line:

-You’ll notice that they were both carrying the logo from the film rather than the cartoon and that’s because they are the earliest design idea for the action figures and their cardbacks.
+You’ll notice that they were both have the Ghostbusters logo from the film rather than the “Real” Ghostbusters logo from the cartoon and that’s because they are the earliest design idea for the action figures and their cardbacks.

 Perhaps the most interesting thing about them though is that they show that the first series figures were originally designed to have “fright features”!